fierval/deep-reinforcement-learning/p1_navigation/README.md

 The trained model has achieved an average score of **35.6** over 100 consecutive episodes.
 The length of training to achieve this score: **800** episodes.

+The graph below shows progression of rewards accumulation in this episode, for the total reward of **23**.

 <div style="text-align:center">

 ![recording](https://user-images.githubusercontent.com/987574/53305718-c4f20f00-3839-11e9-8cc3-d0acb85aedef.gif)